 James Ould’s airline schedule should mean that he’ll save a bundle on the carrier-imposed fees on his ticket.
-So why won’t American Airlines see things his way?
+So why won’t American Airlines or British Airways see things his way?

 Last summer, I booked an American Airlines award ticket to London with both trans-Atlantic legs on British Airways, one of its partners.
 I had to pay an additional $828 in carrier-imposed fees.
 British Airways is well-known for these surcharges on frequent flier tickets.

 Just days after I booked my trip, British Airways rescheduled one of my flights, and I was switched to an American flight.
 I was promptly refunded half of the fees.
 Bad weather caused me to miss my second British Airways flight, and again, I was switched to an American flight.

 I expected that the remaining fees would be refunded as well.
 When I tried to request a refund for the rest of the fees on the American Airlines website, my itinerary still showed the British Airways flight I hadn’t taken, and it wouldn’t accept a refund request based on the itinerary.

 The American Airlines AAdvantage desk representative told me that he would submit the claim to the refunds department.